 Prolonged exposure is when individuals begin to experience more adverse health effects.
 This can include painful skin rashes and eye irritation.

-Repeated exposure to high concentrations of hydrogen sulfide gas can cause convulsions, coma, brain and heart damage, and even death.
+Repeated exposure to high hydrogen sulfide gas concentrations can cause convulsions, coma, brain and heart damage, and even death.
 The Centers for Disease Control strongly advises individuals to adhere to all guidelines and to go to the hospital if they believe they have been exposed to hydrogen sulfide gas before they begin to experience adverse health effects.

 - Poor attention span